 While each grade has benchmarks for math achievement, teachers in all grades differentiate math instruction for students who are ready for more challenging work.
 Our learning specialists also provide enrichment and support as needed.
 Auxiliary support to strengthen math skills is also available as needed.

-Our Lower School is strongly committed to thematic education, a holistic approach that unifies diverse subject matter around a central social studies-based theme and creates a depth of interest and understanding often missing in other approaches.
+Our Lower School social studies curriculum is strongly committed to thematic education, a holistic approach that unifies diverse subject matter around a central theme and creates a depth of interest and understanding often missing in other approaches.
 Learning that is integrated across different disciplines helps students develop deeper comprehension and broader perspectives on facts and concepts.
 This integration of disciplines illuminates relationships and ways in which disparate aspects of the world are connected -- the past and present, geography and culture, the arts, literature, and history.
 All areas of learning and the stories of all people are connected by common threads.

 The annual fall project unifies Lower School as all classes study the same theme from different perspectives.
 Sharing a common theme gives rise to interactions between classes and across grades, topical assembly programs, related service projects, group games, numerous collaborations and, overall, a great deal of fun and the satisfaction of understanding a topic well.
 Specialists in music, art, Spanish, physical education, and library link their lessons to each class’s studies during both the shared fall project and the individual grade spring themes.

 This year's fall theme is Another Time, Another Place.